O'Reilly DROPS THE HAMMER on Obama: 'Guilty of Subversion' | John Hawkins' Right Wing News

 - Comment Now 0

-It shows too, in a tweet over the weekend, it is apparent that he believes that Barack Obama himself ordered phone taps at the Trump Tower.
+It shows too in a tweet over the weekend that it is apparent that he believes that Barack Obama himself ordered phone taps at the Trump Tower.
 Now, because of this, all hell is breaking loose.

 Unfortunately, there stands only two facts in this plague of accusations.
 Only two.